LiaoChongWen/LiaoChongWen/README.md

 ### Hi there 👋
 Experience: The ex-president of Fju tennis club、English cram school teaching assistant、A couch potato.

+- 🌟 Successfully developed a teaching scheduling system with a fully functional website.
-- 🔭 I’m currently working on developing Nurse scheduling system and Second-hand book trading website.
+- 🔭 I’m currently working on developing Nurse scheduling system and Research assistant on a health insurance database analysis project.
 - 🌱 I’m currently learning statistics.
 - 🤔 I'm as poor as a church mouse.
 -  I'm quite willing to do any paid work.
 If you need a hand, just feel free to contact me in anytime.